hotwired/stimulus/docs/reference/outlets.md

 | Singular | `[name]OutletElement` | `Element` | Returns the Controller `Element` of the first `[name]` outlet or throws an exception if none is present
 | Plural | `[name]OutletElements` | `Array<Element>` | Returns the Controller `Element`'s of all `[name]` outlets

-## Accessing controllers and elements
+## Accessing Controllers and Elements

 Since you get back a `Controller` instance from the `[name]Outlet` and `[name]Outlets` properties you are also able to access the Values, Classes, Targets and all of the other properties and functions that controller instance defines: